CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 - CES Liquid Air Energy Storage (LAES) provides a direct route to modernize the 1,100+ aging U.S. peaker plants by repowering existing infrastructure with clean, zero-emission technology.
 By utilizing existing grid interconnections and switchgear, the CES LAES system transforms legacy fossil-fuel assets into facilities that are four times more efficient than the old, inefficient units they replace.

-- CES liquid air energy storage provides a clear pathway to modernize these assets by repowering existing peaker plant infrastructure with clean energy storage technology.
+- CES liquid air energy storage provides a clear pathway to updating these assets by repowering existing peaker plant infrastructure with clean energy storage technology.

 - Instead of burning fuel, CES systems use low‑cost off‑peak electricity to produce liquid air, store it in cryogenic tanks, and then expand it through turbine generators to produce electricity when demand and energy prices are highest.

-- This approach allows utilities and infrastructure investors to transform legacy peaker plants into revenue‑generating energy storage facilities while maintaining grid reliability.
+- This approach allows storage developers and infrastructure investors to transform legacy peaker plants into revenue‑generating energy storage facilities while maintaining grid reliability.

 Key Advantages of CES Liquid Air Energy Storage